 What if Pick Up, Put Down Doesn’t Work?

-If the sleep training method of Pick Up, Put Down doesn’t work for you, take this free 3-minute quiz to get help finding a different sleep training method that may work better for your baby.
+If the sleep training method of Pick Up, Put Down doesn’t work for you, take this free 3-minute quiz to get help finding another sleep training method that may work better for your baby.
 For some babies, their parent constantly coming in and out of their room can be more disruptive than helpful.
 They there may need an approach with less parental involvement than Pick Up, Put Down.

 For other babies, they may consistently fall asleep during the “pick up” part of Pick Up, Put Down.
 Luckily there are other high parental involvement methods that prevent this possibility.